jukayamashita/furima-38494/README.md

 ### Association

-- belongs_to :product
+- has_many :destinations
-- belongs_to :destination
+- belongs_to :user